Current Status Is: Tackle

 We appreciate your understanding and support as we continue to phase in rugby as safely as we can for the players, coaches, match officials, administrators, families, and fans.

-All players, coaches, administrators (around the coaches/players) will need to be part of the InjureFree system used for daily reporting.
+All players, coaches, administrators (around the coaches/players) will need to submit a COVID symptoms tracker report prior to all practices and matches.
 Failure to report will result in a person not being eligible for practices/matches on those days.
 Failure to report for multiple days may result in the requirement to self-quarantine.

 In consideration of the “Back On Track Indiana” roadmap to safely open Indiana, Rugby Indiana suggests that all players take a COVID test before participating in any rugby matches.
 The Indiana Sate Department of Health has free testing / free tests sites available.